Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 Agricultural Showyard in Glasgow Green and the opponents were old rivals Vale

 of Leven.
-A crowd of 8,000 saw Queen’s
+A crowd of around 9,000 saw Queen’s

 Provost thanked the players for their efforts and said that about £300 had been

-raised for the Unemployed Fund.
+raised for the Glasgow Unemployed Relief Fund.

 Although the season was officially over, on Wednesday 26